-The Army was deprived of tanks and other armoured vehicles and was desperately short of motorised transport especially in the cavalry units which were supposed to be motorised.
+The Army was deprived of tanks and other armored vehicles and was desperately short of motorized transport especially in the cavalry units which were supposed to be motorized.

-The French territories in the Mediterranean consisted of the Algerian departement, the protectorates of Tunisia and Morocco and the mandates of Syria and Lebanon.
-The Armistice called for the demilitarisation of Tunisia – in compliance with Italian wishes – and a general reduction of French colonial troops.
+The French territories in the Mediterranean consisted of the Algerian department, the protectorates of Tunisia and Morocco and the mandates of Syria and Lebanon.
+The Armistice called for the demilitarization of Tunisia – in compliance with Italian wishes – and a general reduction of French colonial troops.